Luca97Cuomo/sna-project/README.md

-Different main files have been provided in order to test the exercises functionalities. it is assumed that all the commands indicated in this file are executed within the active virtual environment and preferably with the 3.9.5 version of Python.
+Different main files have been provided in order to test the exercises functionalities.
+It is assumed that all the commands indicated in this file are executed within the active virtual environment and preferably with the 3.9.5 version of Python.